1. What’s the biggest medical issue?

 3. When did people first realize this was a problem?

 While the notion of a causal link between contact sports and CTE was for years dismissed, scientists no longer dispute it.
 There’s been a rash of suicides among football players, including Junior Seau in 2012 and Dave Duerson, who in 2011 shot himself in the chest at age 50 so his brain could be examined.
 Studies now show there are hundreds of former football players whose brains have CTE in one stage or another.
 Former Australian Rules Football stars Greg Williams and Shaun Smith have pledged to donate their brains to research.
-In Britain, a coroner ruled back in 2002 that ex-England soccer international Jeff Astle had died at age 59 from dementia brought on by repeatedly heading the ball.
-And a 2017 documentary by Alan Shearer, the English Premier League’s record scorer, drove the point home that thumping the ball with the head was a huge risk for all players, regardless of age and playing standard.
+In Britain, a coroner ruled back in 2002 that ex-England soccer international Jeff Astle had died aged 59 from dementia brought on by repeatedly heading the ball.
+A 2017 documentary by Alan Shearer, the English Premier League’s record scorer, drove the point home that thumping the ball with the head was a huge risk for all players, regardless of age and playing standard.

 4. So it’s a global problem?